About 50 gay rights advocates picketed at the Friday night to protest the

 "We were there just to stand together and say that this kind of discrimination is not going to go unnoticed," she added.

 Manos said the event went smoothly, though some drivers passing by shouted obscenities and a few customers were a little "combative."

 The national event was scheduled for 8 p.m., but the Cuyahoga Falls protest ran from 6 p.m. to 9 p.m.

 Other Chick-Fil-As in the area were not as active.
 No one protested at the Beachwood Place Mall between 7 and 8:30 p.m., though an employee said he had seen a few couples kiss in protest, without incident, during his shift that day.

 No one was spotted when local editors checked the Fairlawn, Strongsville and Mentor locations around lunchtime.

 Locally, Friday's protest paled in comparison to the number of customers who patronized restaurants Wednesday in support of the company.

 Area Patch sites have been buzzing about the controversy:

 - In Beachwood, dozens lined up Wednesday to support the company.
-Most customers said that they were there because they supported Cathy's stance, his right to free speech, or both.

 - Similarly, the line stretched out of the door in Mentor.